 The good news: If you already have Plan F, you can keep it and will not be forced to move to another plan since this law only affects newly-eligible Medicare beneficiaries.

 The bad news: In the future, the Plan F premium rates will increase more quickly than the other plans.
 Why is this?
 Each plan is individually rated based on the costs (e.g., claims processed).
 After 2020, when Plan F is no longer accepting new applicants, the pool of Plan F members will begin to age more rapidly than other plans, which will result in higher proportionate claims costs and thus drive up the premiums for Plan F.

 So what should you do?
-Most experts recommend Plan G now, which: ♦ has lower premium rates than Plan F and is not impacted by the new law, ♦ provides the same coverage as Plan F, except for the $185 Medicare Part B 2019 calendar-year deductible.
+Most experts recommend Plan G and Plan G HD, which: ♦ has lower premium rates than Plan F and is not impacted by the new law, ♦ provides the same coverage as Plan F, except for the policy deductible.

 Act now: If you are healthy and over age 65, it is crucial that you act now since you may have to go through medical underwriting to switch your Medicare Supplement Plan.
 If you wait until a later time, you risk potential health issues that could prevent you from changing your Supplement Plan.